Skip to content

 • nn = the number of independent variables (dimensions) in the stackup

-• dgd_g = the mean value at the dimension
+• dgd_g = the mean value of the combined dimensions (or closed analysis)

 • aia_i = sensitivity factor that defines the direction and magnitude for the ith dimension.
 In a one-dimensional stackup, this value is usually +1 or –1.
 Sometimes, in a one-dimensional stackup, this value may be +.5 or -.5 if a radius is the contributing factor for a diameter callout on a drawing.